OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

  * LOGSIZE=value - set log size for resident part of loader, in kb.
 This value will rounded down to nearest 64k.
-               Boot log is avalable on OS/2 user level:
+               Boot log is available on OS/2 user level:
                   "copy ___hlp$ boot.log"  - with ACPI.PSD running
                   "copy oemhlp$ boot.log"  - without ACPI.PSD

- * LOGLEVEL=0..3 - maximim level of QSINIT log messages to copy to OS/2 kernel log.
+ * LOGLEVEL=0..3 - maximum level of QSINIT log messages to copy to OS/2 kernel log.
 By default - messages are not copied at all.

  * LOGOMASK=value - (OS/4) bit mask to disable vesa mode usage for new logo.